RRIL97/Graphics-Scene-Editor/README.md

 You can clear a bezier curve that was uniquely choosen before for a specific object.

 - choose a bezier curve for the camera -
-Choose bezier path for each camera, this is done by adding "3" spheres to the 3d world that the user can move with his mouse .
-This spheres are the "control" points of the bezier curve in 3d space.
+The user can choose a unique bezier path for each camera.
+The path is declared via "3" spheres that reside in the 3d world that the user can move with his mouse .  (this spheres only exist when the user chooses the path)

-Each camera can have it's own fully unique path & is not dependent on any of the other cameras.
+Each camera path is not dependent on any of the other cameras.

 - remove the bezier curve from the camera -
 You can clear a bezier curve that was uniquely choosen before for a specific camera.

 - blur motion option -  (**Bonus**)
 This is a bonus option.
-It blures our motion whenever the camera is being moved via the bezier curve to give a "movement" effect.
+It blures our motion whenever the camera is being moved via the bezier curve to give a unique "movement" effect.

 - time slider -
 Define how much time after the start button is hit the animation will start running.

-- start animation button - After the "time slider" user defined time each object will perform it's bezier curve that was choosen by the user.
+- start animation button - After the "time slider" user defined time each object will perform it's bezier curve that was uniquely choosen before.
-The generated curve itself is shown in the 3d world with the help of layout edges.
+The generated curve is shown in the 3d world with the help of layout edges.
+(Both for camera & objects)

 - pause animation button - pause the animation , the animation can be later continued from the exact same place that it was paused at.